jgoodhcg/time-align-mobile/README.md

 cider-connect (localhost:8202 or w/e the shadow log says the nrepl is running on)
 ```

-Once that clj repl is open then start a cljs repl than connect to the instance running on the device.
+Once that clj repl is open then start a cljs repl.
+It should connect to the instance running on the device.
 Emacs specific commands bellow.
 ```
 cider-connect-sibling-cljs